franfabrizio/franfabrizio-dev-blog/content/private-ca-with-step-ca/index.md

 ### Installing Your CA as a System-Wide Trusted Authority

 `step` also comes with a command to install your root CA certificates into your system's trust store.
-This is helpful so that other utilities besides `step` (like `curl` or `wget`) will trust certificates issued by your CA.
+This is helpful so that other utilities besides `step` (like `curl` or `wget` and sometimes your browsers as well) will trust certificates issued by your CA.

 ```
 stepuser@step-ca-test:~$ step certificate install $(step path)/certs/root_ca.crt